ec-jrc/jeolib-pyjeo/doc/2_tutorial.rst

 Online documentation
 ====================

-The primary source of documentation is available online via this `website <https://jeodpp.jrc.ec.europa.eu/services/processing/pyjeohelp>`_.
+This documentation is available in the source code under the doc directory (details on how to compile can be found in the README.md file).
+There is online version in html format available on this `website <https://jeodpp.jrc.ec.europa.eu/services/processing/pyjeohelp>`_.

 The documentation is divided in three main parts:

 * :ref:`Introduction`: Introduction explaining the organization of the pyjeo package, its modules, design, installation and usage.